ethan-pickering/ethan-pickering.github.io/_pages/home.md

 # Welcome!

 I am a Ph.D. candidate in Mechanical Engineering working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a> on reduced-order turbulence models at the <a href="https://www.caltech.edu/" target="_blank">California Institute of Technology</a>.
 I recently defended my thesis, Resolvent modeling of turbulent jets, on February 4th and for anyone who like to view the defense, here is the <a href="https://caltech.box.com/s/izah1rs8xzjwc6l12s150c60znqhk8oy" target="_blank">recording</a>.
-Some technical difficulties right before the presentation had me a bit flustered for the first couple slides, but lukily once we get to the ''good stuff'' all is well.
+Some technical difficulties right before the presentation had me a bit flustered for the first couple slides until we get to the ''good stuff''.

 Starting in March, I will be continuing research at the <a href="http://meche.mit.edu/" target="_blank">Massachusetts Institute of Technology</a> working with <a href="http://sandlab.mit.edu/" target="_blank">Professor Themis Sapsis</a> on prediction of extreme events in chaotic systems.